athalhammer/danker/README.md

 5. __Can I use danker to compute PageRank on other graphs than Wikipedia?__

    _Sure, you can use the file `./danker/danker.py` for computing PageRank on your graph.
-If you pass a "right sorted" file with the optional parameter `--right_sorted` automatically the slower method with low memory footprint will be used.
+If you pass a "right sorted" file with the optional parameter `right_sorted` automatically the slower method with low memory footprint will be used.
 The memory-intensive method will be used otherwise.
-You can sort tab-separated files with the Unix command `sort --key=2 -o output-file input-file`._
+You can sort tab-separated files with the Unix command `sort --key=2 -o output-file input-file`.
+Type `./danker/danker.py -h` for options.
+In addition, you can use danker as a library in your Python 3.x code (cf.: https://danker.rtfd.org)_

 6. __Why do the scores not form a nice probability distribution?__